rntmc/PayPal/README.md

-The website is hosted on the following link : https://test-cx6w.onrender.com
+The website is hosted on the following link : https://test-cx6w.onrender.com In order to the PayPal button to work, the server must be running.

 *** Front-end ***
 [x]A web page to simulate a basic shopping cart page on a web store